RedBird96/blind-arbitrage/readme.md

-# simple-blind-arbitrage
+# blind-arbitrage
-This repository contains a simple, mechanical system for blindly submitting atomic arbitrage opportunities to the Flashbots MEV-Share Node.
+This repository contains a mechanical system for blindly submitting atomic arbitrage opportunities to the Flashbots MEV-Share Node.
 For more details on MEV-Share please see this [beta launch announcement](https://collective.flashbots.net/t/announcing-mev-share-beta/1650) and the [docs](https://docs.flashbots.net/flashbots-mev-share/overview).
 For high level design details see [the design document on the Flashbots Forum](https://collective.flashbots.net/t/mev-share-programmably-private-orderflow-to-share-mev-with-users/1264).

 Although user trade details are hidden by default to prevent frontrunning, this script can atomically backrun Uniswap v2 transactions from the Node **by calculating the optimal arbitrage between two Uniswap v2 pools entirely on-chain**.
 Off-chain logic is relatively simple and no trade details are needed beyond the pool that the user is trading on to discover and attempt to execute atomic arbitrage opportunities.